Wisconsin vs. Rutgers NCAA Football Odds, Plays and Insights | November 6, 2021

 Wisconsin Stats and Trends

-- The Badgers have been favored by 12.5 points or more two times this season and covered the spread in one of them.
+- The Badgers have covered the spread once this season when favored by 13 points or more (in two chances).

-- Wisconsin's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Wisconsin has hit the over in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- Wisconsin is 4-0 against the spread and 4-0 overall this season when the team scores more than 21.5 points.
+- When Wisconsin puts up more than 21.5 points, it is 4-0 against the spread and 4-0 overall.

-- In games that Wisconsin amasses over 361 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Wisconsin churns out over 361 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year, the Badgers have turned the ball over 17 times, seven more than the Scarlet Knights' takeaways (10).
+- The Badgers have turned the ball over 17 times this season, seven more turnovers than the Scarlet Knights have forced (10).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.